FonderElite/Donut/README.md

 ### Disclamer:
 This Was Made By Andy Sloane.(What A Legend!!!)
-Feel Free to contact me through Gmail or Twitter [Social-Media](https://twitter.com/elitefonder) or [contact support] and we’ll help you sort out the problem.
+Feel Free to contact me through Gmail or Twitter [Social-Media](https://twitter.com/elitefonder) or [contact support] if there's any questions regarding this program.